-Winchester Granite (Zwg): Dark reddish- to orangish-pink, alkaline appearing, mediumgrained, equigranular mostly granodiorite with secondary granite and tonalite.
-In places has redcolored K-spar and elongate lenticular pinkish-red rhyolite dikes.
+Winchester Granite (Zwg): Dark reddish- to orangish-pink, alkaline appearing, medium-grained, equigranular mostly granodiorite with secondary granite and tonalite.
+In places has red-colored K-spar and elongate lenticular pinkish-red rhyolite dikes.
 Unit is never porphyritic, even in contact areas.
 This rock type is finer than the "ideal" Dedham Granodiorite in the Spot Pond Granodiorite (Zsg) but is part of the Dedham Complex.
-Previous works (Kaye, 1980; Smith and Hon, 1984; Smith, 1985) lumped it into the Dedham with other units now known to be younger: the Rams Head Porphyry (Zrhp) and Stoneham Granodiorite (Zst).
+Previous works (Kaye, 1980; Smith and Hon, 1984; Smith, 1985) lumped it into the Dedham with other units now known to be younger by 13 Myr: the Rams Head Porphyry (Zrhp) and Stoneham Granodiorite (Zst).
 The unit is more alkaline than either of these units.

-- 1) Intrudes the Nanepashemet Formation (Znpm) over a wide area of the northwest Fells creating basaltic hornfels in the Nanepashemet.
+- 1) Intrudes the Nanepashemet Formation (Znpm) over a wide area of the northwest Fells creating altered (baked) basalt in the Nanepashemet.
 Along the contact the Nanepashemet may recrystallize to amphibolite with course hornblende crystals. - 2) Dark orangish-red, very fine chill zone along contact with the Nanepashemet at the north end of Middle Reservoir. - 3) Intrudes the Westboro Fm.
-(Zvwq) with relatively smooth intrusive contact over long distances and sparse Westboro xenoliths. - 4) Has many light-colored rhyolite dikes (fp) that do not occur in the Stoneham Granodiorite (Zst). - 5) Separated from Stoneham Granodiorite by a major fault at the west side of Bear Hill and does not share a contact with the Stoneham. - 6) Contains xenoliths or enclaves (?) of alkali granite (mapped as Zsgk like in Spot Pond) and a large xenolith of quartz diorite (Zwgd) on Money Hill in Winchester.
-This unit, because of its quartz content, does not appear to be related to rock that is more mafic and assimilated into the Winchester Granite (next item). - 7) At the northeastern corner of North Reservoir there are areas of highly assimilated mafic rock that gives the Winchester a mafic appearance and reduced quartz content.
-These areas are mapped as part of the granite. - 8) U-Pb age east of Long Pond: 609.72 ± 0.24 Ma (zircon, CA-ID-TIMS).
-This age is significantly older than the Straw Point and Lynn Volcanic Complexes.
+(Zvwq) with relatively smooth intrusive contact over long distances and sparse Westboro xenoliths. - 4) Has many light-colored rhyolite dikes (fp) that do not occur in the Stoneham Granodiorite (Zst). - 5) Separated from Stoneham Granodiorite by a major fault at the west side of Bear Hill and does not have a contact with the Stoneham. - 6) Contains xenoliths or enclaves (?) of alkali granite (mapped as Zsgk like in the Spot Pond) and a large xenolith of quartz diorite (Zwgd) on Money Hill in Winchester.
+This unit, because of its quartz content, does not appear to be related to rock that is more mafic and assimilated into the Winchester Granite (next item). - 7) At the northeastern corner of North Reservoir there are areas of highly assimilated mafic rock that gives the Winchester a mafic and spotted appearance and reduced quartz content.
+These areas ("spotted facies") are mapped as part of the granite. - 8) U-Pb age east of Long Pond: 609.72 ± 0.24 Ma (zircon, CA-ID-TIMS).
+This age is significantly older than the Lynn Volcanic Complex and Stoneham Granodiorite by 13 Myr.

-Nanepashemet Formation (Znpm): Altered dark (almost black) to medium gray to greenishgray basalt hornfels, dark greenish-black baked, basaltic fine sediment to breccia, basaltic tuff, and volcanic-pebble conglomerates all baked.
-Unit appears massive in outcrop and is usually hornfels because of alteration near Stoneham Granodiorite (Zst), Winchester Granite (Zwg), and mafic dikes (d, dp).
-Amphibolite due to recrystallization in some contact areas that sometimes has garnet.
+Nanepashemet Formation (Znpm): Altered dark (almost black) to medium gray to greenish-gray basalt, dark greenish-black baked, basaltic fine sediment to breccia, basaltic tuff, and volcanic-pebble conglomerates, all baked.
+Unit appears massive in outcrop and is usually altered by younger intrusions: Stoneham Granodiorite (Zst), Winchester Granite (Zwg), and mafic dikes (d, dp).
+Amphibolite due to recrystallization in some contact areas that sometimes have garnet.
 It has a quartzite-bearing gray conglomerate/breccia and red to black laminated sandstone/mudstone in its base along Molly's Spring Road.
 It has baked, mafic volcanic pebble conglomerate (with a few felsic pebbles) and a marble (skarn) unit at the north end of Middle Reservoir.